Royal Irish Academy: Academy House

 In 1852 the Royal Irish Academy moved to its current premises at 19 Dawson Street, Dublin 2, known as Academy House.

 Built in c.
 1750, the building has fine decorative plasterwork and a meeting room designed in 1854 by Frederick Clarendon and now used for conferences, exhibitions and public talks.
 The academy allows the use of these meeting rooms by external bodies when its own activities permit.

 Academy House was home to many of Ireland's finest national treasures, including the Ardagh Chalice and the Tara Brooch, until 1890 when the academy transferred its collections to the newly established National Museum of Ireland.

+In February 1908, The Georgian Society had its inaugural meeting at Academy House which was also to go on to become its de facto headquarters.

 Library

 The Academy Library holds the largest collection of Old Irish manuscripts in the world, and is an important research centre for studies covering Irish history, language, archaeology and the history of Irish science.
 The Library is home to the sixth-century Latin psalter, the Cathach, reputedly copied by St Columcille.
 The Library also holds the personal library and a harp belonging to Thomas Moore and the philological collection of Osborn J. Bergin.